Chile, it's been quite a year.....but 2019 is about to be great.

 BLK GOLD will now be on Saturday, February 23rd from 6-10 PM at the Riggs Alumni Center in College Park, MD.
 Also, in thanks to one of our sponsors the event is now free to attend — which you can grab your RSVP ticket at blkgold2018.eventbrite.com (there are also a few vendor spots available).

-I was able to find a really amazing space for the coworking space in Mount Rainier, MD.
+I was able to find a really amazing space (plus get all of our money back!) for the coworking space in Mount Rainier, MD.
 It will be opening in February of 2019, and I will be posting info about memberships + the space next week.

 From now going forward I’d really like to put more emphasis within Distinctly Creative on helping black creative entrepreneurs grow viable businesses, so I decided to start making a library of business freebies + resources for creatives.
 Right now there are three freebies on that page — a partnership agreement form template, a social media content calendar, and a 50 point startup business checklist.
 This section will be updated on a monthly basis.